krish9495/Cold_Email_Generator/README.md

-# TailorMail 📨 – AI-Powered Cold Email Generator
+# AutoReach 📨 – AI-Powered Cold Email Generator

-**TailorMail** is a Streamlit-based web application that automatically generates personalized cold emails for job applications.
+**AutoReach** is a Streamlit-based web application that automatically generates personalized cold emails for job applications.
 It combines the power of **LangChain**, **LLMs (OpenAI/Groq)**, and **resume parsing** to craft tailored outreach emails using your uploaded resume and a job/company URL.

 ## 🚀 Features